Usage

 In the API section, we learned about Typia’s type tags.
 Can we also add type tags to tables for stricter type constraints?

-Drizzle allows us to define the actual type of a table using $type and add type tags.
+and add type tags.
 Let’s add type tags to the user table created in the previous section for more stringent type constraints.

 JSON